 Weight Loss Can Mean Brain Loss

 IQ gains are definitely not a normal side effect of weight loss.
-In fact, many people who lose that much weight have lost it in an unhealthy, unsustainable way.
+In fact, many people who lose that much weight have PUFA-driven prediabetes, and therefore the weight comes off in an unhealthy, unsustainable way.
 Studies show that most people losing weight following the typical low-fat, calorie restriction, frequent small meal program actually lose brain mass, along with all the excess fat.
 While on a population wide scale brain mass does not correlate with IQ very tightly (Einstein’s brain was famously small when he died at age 76), in a individual a shrinking brain is associated with worsening memory and even dementia.

 What did Dave do to avoid draining his brain?